 Whips are the dominant motif in 1929’s Shrew, with such a presence that they’re seen right on the poster.
 Where they’re not seen is in proximity to horseflesh.
 Petruchio saunters into Padua on his two feet, carrying a whip.
-(A stabled horse may be inferred, but is nowhere near.)
+(A stabled horse may be inferred, but is nowhere visible.)
 The whip cracks as Petruchio discusses his plans to wive and thrive.
 When he and Katherine meet, her whip cracks to get his attention.
-Soon she’s laying it into him, then going after anyone within reach.
+Soon she’s laying it into him, then going after anyone in reach.
 She lashes Petruchio at the door of the church where they’ve just been married.
 (Was it under her skirts at the altar?)
 The whips accompany the newlyweds into their nuptial bedchamber (this was before the Production Code, who can say), but after Kate concusses her mate with a footstool she has a change of heart and chucks her whip into the fire.
-Not so, Petruchio.
+Not so Petruchio.
 Next day, sore head bandaged, his whip is back on his wrist as he triumphantly kisses his ‘tamed’ ex-shrew.
 Watch the clip again.

 As mentioned, Zeffirelli’s Shrew employed no whips, unless they were filmed and then cut during editing.
 Even if that happened, why use whips to advertise a whipless film?
 You only scare away the squeamish while frustrating the fetishists.

 The real question is more fundamental: How did this scourge of scourges infect my play in the first place?
 I wrote no whips, unless you count old Gremio saying he’d as soon have Kate’s dowry and be whipt at the hie crosse everie morning as marry her for it.
 Whipping isn’t funny.
 When you’re writing for laughs, violence has to serve the humour or else it’s counterproductive.
 This is a rom-com, not High Plains Drifter.